facebook/docusaurus/docs/getting-started-publishing.md

 Once you have the parameter value information, you can go ahead and run the publish script, ensuring you have inserted your own values inside the various parameter placeholders:

 To run the script directly from the command-line, you can use the following, filling in the parameter values as appropriate.
-If you run into issues related to SSH keys, visit [Github's authentication documentation](https://help.github.com/articles/connecting-to-github-with-ssh/).
+If you run into issues related to SSH keys, visit [GitHub's authentication documentation](https://help.github.com/articles/connecting-to-github-with-ssh/).

 ```bash
 GIT_USER=<GIT_USER> \